PTA's Quarter-Century Search for Humanity

-The traditions of the noir and neo-noir genres graft themselves perfectly onto Anderson’s obsessive searches.
+The traditions of noir and neo-noir graft themselves perfectly onto Anderson’s obsessive searches.
 Known especially for their often unintelligible, maze-like plotting, films like The Maltese Falcon, The Big Sleep, The Lady from Shanghai, or even something more recent like Miller’s Crossing find their leading men crisscrossing from lead to lead, making magical leaps in logic only to double- and triple-back on themselves.
 This physical journey – unsurprisingly replicated in Inherent Vice – matches the emotional tours of PTA’s characters past, as the search for that missing something is usually shapeless until its final moments.
 For Doc Sportello, those two trips intersect at the finish line.
 He finds Shasta, but it’s unclear whether their love can ever be what it was – if it ever even was what he imagines it to have been.
 But whether they rekindle anything is beside the point.
 Either way, his search can end.

-Shifting away from the Love of a Good Woman Lineage, we find the gnarliest branch of this demented, but also the most delicate: father figures.
+Shifting away from the Love of a Good Woman Lineage, we find the gnarliest branch of this demented family tree, but also the most delicate: father figures.
 Lancaster Dodd is an actual father, of course, but in The Master, it’s his mentorship to Freddie Quell that becomes the unconditional love tempting him away from his endless quest for cult power, control, and life’s otherworldly meaning.
 Nestled between the downward spiral of Daniel Plainview’s hedonistic greed and the personal salvation found in true love, Anderson positions this love of a prodigal son as a limited healing power.
 It cleanses the soul, but it cannot last.
 For Lancaster – as for Jack Horner in Boogie Nights and Sydney in Hard Eight – something is bound to go wrong.

 In The Master, as Lancaster’s grip on “The Cause” destabilizes with his keen interest in Freddie, he turns the tendrils of his control toward his acolyte.
 The more energy that Lancaster directs into controlling Freddie, the further Freddie pulls away and rebels, until Lancaster eventually lets him go, watching him ride into the salt flat-filled horizon.